synergy-design-system/synergy-design-system/packages/mcp/README.md

 Current stack (in declaration order):

 1. `withErrorHandlingMiddleware` — outermost; catches any uncaught error and returns a structured error response.
-2. `withToolLoggingMiddleware` — inner; records duration, token count, and success/failure metadata.
+2. `withToolLoggingMiddleware` — records duration, token count, and success/failure metadata.
 Exits early (skipping token counting) when logging is disabled via config.
+3. `withCompressionMiddleware` — innermost; encodes structured data to toon text format when compression is `toon`.
+Disabled by default.

+**Note:** Compression runs before logging so token counts reflect the compressed payload size.

 All middlewares share the `ToolMiddleware<TArgs>` type from `src/middleware/types.ts`: